On-Demand viewing of the complete program available! Six keynote lectures, 15 symposia, 15 workshops and 6 flash talk sessions!

-For the scientific and the social program please see our ‘program‘ page.
-Our Keynote Speakers have been announced and the rest of the program content will follow soon.
+For the detailed scientific and the social program please see our ‘program‘ page.

 Congress President: Bela Kubat (Maastricht, the Netherlands)